swo/16s-book/manuscript/sec03.md

 - *Decide if the "best" position is good enough.* If you have two reads that don't overlap at all, should you even include it in the downstream analysis?[^5] How good is good enough?

+[^5]: If you had two paired-end reads that didn't overlap but you were somehow sure of the final amplicon size, then you could insert a bunch of `N`'s in between.
+This is an advanced and specialized topic.

 - *Compute the quality of the nucleotides in the merged read using the qualities in the original reads.* This requires some basic Bayesian statistics.
 It's not super-hard, but it was hard enough to be the subject of (among others) a [2010